My comment on a question in a www.softwaredioxide.com discussion group

 If you start building (=coding) software and design as you go along, you will get stuck soon, because software is too complicated to design during building.

-As long as programmers keep building software, designing as they go along, they will get stuck.
+As long as programmers keep building software, designing as they go along, they will get stuck, blaming 'complexity', which they usually created themselves.
 We should however not blame software engineering for this, because what they are doing has nothing to do with software engineering.
 And if people think that software cannot be engineered in such a way that we know that the goals will be met by design even before building it, they simply lack education.
 The fact that you do not know how to engineer a house, or a car, does not mean that these cannot be engineered.
 The same applies to software.

 24 October 2002